 Variable naming protocol is consistent with all prior years.
-Historically round dates have been indicated by two numbers following the variable name; the first number representing the round for second panel persons (Panel 24), the second number representing the round for first panel persons (Panel 25).
-For example, EMPST31 refers to employment status on the Round 3 interview date for Panel 24 persons and employment status on the Round 1 interview date for Panel 25 persons.
-In 2020, a third year panel will be included in each of the '31', '42', and '53' variables, but that round number (5, 6, 7) will not be included in the variable name.
-For example, the 2020 version of EMPST31 (noted above) will also include employment status on the Round 5 interview date for Panel 23 persons.
-As a result, the Employment variables reflect the following addition of a third year panel to the data: Panel 23 Round 5 information is contained in the '31' variables, Round 6 is contained in the '42' variables, and Round 7 in contained in the '53' variables.
-(Some users might find it helpful to think of these variables as (5)31, (6)42, and (7)53, even though the naming convention remains as 31, 42, and 53).
+Historically, round dates have been indicated by two numbers following the variable name; the first number representing the round for second panel persons (Panel 25), the second number representing the round for first panel persons (Panel 26).
+For example, EMPST31 refers to employment status on the Round 3 interview date for Panel 25 persons and employment status on the Round 1 interview date for Panel 26 persons.
+In 2021, a third year panel and a fourth year panel are included in each of the '31', '42', and '53' variables, but round numbers of these panels (5/6/7 and 7/8/9 respectively) will not be included in the variable name.
+For example, the 2021 version of EMPST31 (noted above) will also include employment status on the Round 7 interview date for Panel 23 persons and the employment status on the Round 5 interview date of Panel 24 persons.
+All employment variables reflect the inclusion of the third year of Panel 24 and the fourth year of Panel 23.
+Panel 23 Round 7 and Panel 24 Round 5 information is contained in the '31' variables, Panel 23 Round 8 and Panel 24 Round 6 information is contained in the '42' variables, and Panel 23 Round 9 and Panel 24 Round 7 information is contained in the '53' variables.
+(Some users might find it helpful to think of these variables as (75)31, (86)42, and (97)53, even though the naming convention remains as 31, 42, and 53).